-The Trustees reviewed the expected return requirements associated with the Scheme's investment policy as part of the 2019 valuation and is considered when changes to the strategic asset allocations are proposed.
+The Trustees reviewed the expected return requirements associated with the Scheme's investment policy as part of the 2019 valuation and it is also considered when changes to the strategic asset allocations are proposed (such as derisking).
 The Trustees will monitor the effectiveness of this policy on a quarterly basis, though in the absence of any major demographic or benefit changes in the Scheme, the Trustees expect that this policy will remain stable for a number of years.